 People involved in the Network Information Theory project.

-Lawrence Ong received the BEng degree in electrical engineering from the National
+Lawrence Ong received the BEng degree (1st Hons) in electrical engineering

-postdoctoral researcher at The University of Newcastle, Australia.
+2012, he was a postdoctoral researcher at The University of Newcastle,

-In 2012, Lawrence Ong was awarded the Discovery Early Career Researcher Award (DECRA)
+In 2012, Lawrence Ong was awarded a Discovery Early Career Researcher

-[success rate: 12.8%] by the Australian Research Council (ARC).
-He is currently a DECRA
+Award (DECRA) [success rate: 12.8%] by the Australian Research Council

 Behzad Asadi received the M.Sc. degree in Electrical Engineering